A complete guide to OCR Gateway GCSE Physics

 |---|---|---|---|---|

 Each paper contains a mix of question types: Multiple choice, short structured answers, calculations, longer six-mark extended responses, and questions that ask you to interpret graphs and experimental data.
 The six-mark questions are where the top grades are decided.
-Examiner reports flag them as the discriminator between a grade 7 and a grade 9.
+They tend to separate the top grades.

 Gateway A vs Twenty First Century B OCR offers two physics GCSEs.
 Gateway (J249) is the more traditional content-led course.
 Twenty First Century (J259) is more context-led, with physics taught through themes such as sustainable energy and radioactive materials.
 This guide covers Gateway A. Check with your school which one you are taking before revising.